-- 2.2 The roles and responsibilities of Athletes include to: - c) be knowledgeable of and comply with all applicable policies, rules and processes established by these Classification Rules; - d) participate in Athlete Evaluation in good faith;
+- 2.2 The roles and responsibilities of Athletes include to: - b) be knowledgeable of and comply with all applicable policies, rules and processes established by these Classification Rules; - c) participate in Athlete Evaluation in good faith;

-- e) ensure when appropriate that adequate information related to Health Conditions and Eligible Impairments is provided and/or made available to IWAS Wheelchair Fencing; - f) cooperate with any investigations concerning violations of these Classification Rules; and - g) actively participate in the process of education and awareness, and Classification research, through exchanging personal experiences and expertise.
+- d) ensure when appropriate that adequate information related to Health Conditions and Eligible Impairments is provided and/or made available to World Para Fencing. - e) cooperate with any investigations concerning violations of these Classification Rules; and - f) actively participate in the process of education and awareness, and Classification research, through exchanging personal experiences and expertise.